 A private mortgage note held at death passes to heirs who inherit your tax basis—not a stepped-up basis as with most assets.
 Selling before death converts the note to cash, which does receive a stepped-up basis for heirs.

-• Selling during your lifetime converts the note to cash at current capital gains rates, potentially lower than your heirs’ future ordinary income rates on interest payments
+- Selling during your lifetime converts the note to cash at current capital gains rates; heirs who inherit the note instead pay ordinary income rates on every future interest payment

 Verdict: Estate simplification and basis planning make this one of the strongest structural arguments for a note sale.